Solar Earth Technologies Receives Government of Canada Support

 SET executives meet TRU Compass Team on TRU campus.
 Dr. Michael Mehta, the project manager, introduces the team to SET and the both sides are enthusiastic and passionate for launching the Solar Compass Project.
 SET CEO, Junbiao Zhang, updates the products readiness status and conducts a site survey.
 Both sides have a thorough discussion about the issues on engineering, construction, safety and logistics etc.

-Thompson Rivers University (TRU) will soon showcase a transformative new “solar roadway” technology, so new that it may be the first in Canada.
+Thompson Rivers University (TRU) will soon showcase a transformative new “solar roadway” technology so new that it may be the first in Canada.
 The Solar Compass project will receive sufficient funding from the TRU Sustainability Grant Fund and their project will now go ahead.
-Solar Earth Technologies provides the underlying technology and the product modules used in the Solar Compass project.
-They will donate the solar modules for the pilot project at TRU and provide ongoing consultation on installation and maintenance.
+Solar Earth Technologies (SET) provides the underlying technology and the product modules used in the Solar Compass project.
+SET will donate the solar modules for the pilot project at TRU and provide ongoing consultation on installation and maintenance.
 The company has also partnered with the School of Engineering at UBC Okanagan for engineering trials.

 SET CEO Jason Wang meets Dr. Liwei Wang and his Capstone Project team of UBC School of Engineering in Okanagan.
 According to an agreement entered by SET and UBC Okanagan, the Capstone team will conduct systematic lab tests on the mechanical and electric performances of SET’s Solar Sidewalk product line, and build an actual demo system that connects a solar sidewalk segment to an inverter.

 SET Visits TRU Campus in Kamloops